angular/angular/aio/content/guide/architecture-modules.md

 While a small application might have only one NgModule, most applications have many more *feature modules*.
 The *root* NgModule for an application is so named because it can include child NgModules in a hierarchy of any depth.

+Module in Angular refers to a place where you can group the components, directives, pipes, and services, which are related to the application.
 ## NgModule metadata

 An NgModule is defined by a class decorated with `@NgModule()`.
 The `@NgModule()` decorator is a function that takes a single metadata object, whose properties describe the module.
 The most important properties are as follows.